 On the French Riviera stands Monaco, a sovereign city-state loved for its excellent weather, luxury lifestyle, and delicious cuisine.
 But that’s just one part of the picture: with its favorable business environment, optimal financial services, and profitable tax regime, Monaco is attracting high-profile expats from all over the world.
-Indeed, becoming Monaco residents have a host of benefits.
+Indeed, becoming a Monaco resident has a host of benefits.
+Monaco residence by investment has become an excellent option to gain residency providing you with all the benefits that the city-state has to offer.

 If you are also interested in acquiring Monaco residency, this guide is for you.
 You will receive detailed information on: